Wazzards/Intro/Pages/Addon.md

-# Addon
+# 1. Addon

 What's an addon and why do I suddenly want to ~~waste~~
 spend my time creating and **maintaining** it for eternity
 or at least until I get bored of it?

-Well, they allow you to mess up FreeCAD in whatever way
+Well, they allow you to mess with FreeCAD in whatever way
-you can imagine and type out into code or if you are of the
+you can imagine as long as you can code it or if you are of
-practical sort, help you improve your workflow's synergy.
+the practical sort, help you improve your workflow's synergy.

 <br/>

-## 1. Possibilities
+## 🦀 Possibilities

 Here are few of the things you can do with addons.